security-tools/burp-control/README.md

 ### Typical workflow

-1. Create a config.json file containing the URL(s) of the target application.
+1. Create a BurpControl config.json file containing the URL(s) of the target application.

 2. Start up Burp with the API Extension
     ```sh